Eczema : Types and Treatment Information

 Use biological laundry detergents, also avoid using fabric softeners.
 Synthetic laundry detergents, and fabric softeners may increase itchiness and cause a person to scratch more often.
 As a result, not using them may help reduce the skin's itchiness.

 Vacuuming, dusting, and changing bedding regularly.
-This is extremely important because it reduces the number of house dust mites and the droppings from dust mites that are found in bedding, mattresses, curtains, and carpets.
+This is critical because it reduces the number of house dust mites and the droppings from dust mites that are found in bedding, mattresses, curtains, and carpets.

 Possible changes to the foods you eat.
-Even though the link between diet and eczema is not conclusive, making changes to certain foods consumed in some severe cases of eczema, especially in babies and young children seems beneficial.
+Even though the link between diet and eczema is not conclusive, introducing changes to certain foods consumed in some severe cases of eczema, especially in babies and young children, seems beneficial.
 Always ask your doctor before making dietary changes to ensure the foods eaten will include all necessary nutrients for growth and development.

 Lotions and creams, these products are applied directly on the skin to keep in as much moisture as possible.
-Using organic lotions and creams may be a good alternative to non-organic moisturizers since the non-organic moisturizers contain synthetic chemicals that may cause an outbreak.
+Using organic lotions and creams may be a viable alternative to non-organic moisturizers, since the non-organic moisturizers contain synthetic chemicals that may cause an outbreak.
 Moisturizing the skin after showering helps lock in moisture.

-Oral steroids are usually prescribed for severe outbreaks.
+Oral steroids are typically prescribed for severe outbreaks.
 Topical immunomodulators do not contain steroids and are available by prescription to treat atopic eczema.

 Other tips that may help people with eczema improve the skin's condition include:

-- Eczema is not like acne, they are completely different conditions.
+- Eczema is not a type of acne, they are entirely different conditions.

 - The word eczema comes from a Greek word that means to effervesce or bubble or boil over.